Mesothelioma Remission and Recurrence

 It is possible to recover from aggressive treatment for mesothelioma and enter remission.
 Some survivors have remained in remission and extended their life expectancy with mesothelioma by three to 10 years or more.
 About 10% of all people diagnosed with mesothelioma live longer than five years.

 EPP is an extensive procedure intended to remove all visible tumors from the body.
-It extracts the affected lung and everything else at risk such as the linings around the lungs and heart.
-The procedure also removes the diaphragm, which is later rebuilt with prosthetic material.
+It extracts the affected lung and everything else at risk, such as the lung and heart linings.
+The procedure also extracts the diaphragm, which doctors later rebuild with prosthetic material.

-Chemotherapy and radiation are often used to kill remaining cancer cells.
+Chemotherapy and radiation help kill the remaining cancer cells.
 Despite those efforts, recurrence generally happens at some point.

 A 2020 Japanese study published in Oncology Letters reported most recurrences after an EPP develop three months after the procedure, compared to 20 months for another, less radical mesothelioma surgery known as pleurectomy and decortication.